-45.1 The following categories of special leave with pay may be approved by a supervisor (or the Executive Director: People, Talent and Culture in the case of domestic violence leave):
+45.1 The following categories of special leave with pay may be approved by a supervisor (or the Executive Director: People, Talent and Culture in the case of family and domestic violence leave approved in accordance with clause 47.10):

 Description Maximum periods which may be granted to a staff member in a financial year.
-Emergency Service Calls As required by emergency service organisation Jury Service As required by the Sheriff Training Courses for Emergency Service Activities 10 working days Blood Donation Reasonable attendance and travel time on each occasion Participation in Sporting Events National International 5 working days over a 2-year period 15 working days over a 2-year period Urgent Pressing Necessity 3 working days Moving House 1 working day every 3 years Military Leave See Special Leave Procedures Domestic Violence Leave As determined by the Executive Director: People, Talent and Culture (as per clause 47.2).
-See also Special Leave Procedures.
+Emergency Service Calls As required by emergency service organisation Jury Service As required by the Sheriff Training Courses for Emergency Service Activities 10 working days Blood Donation Reasonable attendance and travel time on each occasion Participation in Sporting Events National : 5 working days over a 2-year period International: 15 working days over a 2year period Urgent Pressing Necessity 3 working days Moving House 1 working day every 3 years Military Leave See Special Leave Procedure Family and Domestic Violence Leave Refer clause 47.
+See also Special Leave Procedure.